ricky8k/APCSA-ProjectStem/README.md

 Source code to various units of the 2022-23 AP Computer Science A course on Project Stem.

 > **Note**
-> This repository serves as a key to solve difficult problems on Project Stem, intended for the 2023 AP CS A course. *These solutions may grow out-of-date as new changes are made to the course every year.*
+> This repository serves as a key to solve difficult problems on Project Stem and is intended to work with the 2023 AP CS A course. *These solutions may grow out-of-date as new changes are made to the course every year.*

 ## 🌐 Website